-According to Federal Reserve data, the average savings amount is $8,863 in America.
-Not bad, considering there are other surveys that show the average American can’t come up with a $400 – $1,000 emergency.
+According to Federal Reserve data, the average savings amount in America was $8,863.
+Now in 2022, the average amount Americans are aiming to save over the course of the year is $5,710 according to CNBC/New York Life.
+The personal savings rate is around 7-8% in 2022 as well according to the Bureau of Economic Analysis.
+Not bad, considering there are other surveys that show the average American can't come up with a $400 – $1,000 emergency.

 Despite all the dire assessments that the average American is financially screwed, the reality from government data is that the average American is living quite a healthy lifestyle.

 For example, we also learned from the US Bureau of Labor Statistics that the average American is spending $45,756 a year to live, after taxes.
-That’s quite a healthy spending amount given the median home price is under $240,000 a year as of 2019.
+That's quite a healthy spending amount given the median home price is around $358,000 in 2022.

 But let's drill down deeper into the average savings figure of $8,863.
 The amounts vary widely by age, as you would expect.
 Further, the savings amounts vary by whether you have children or not.
 Goodness knows raising children is an expensive endeavor!